vittorioromeo/HL2VRU/README.md

 <p></p>

+* **Weapon Weight Simulation**
+    - ➡️ | Provides a sense of weightiness when handling weapons.
+    - 🛈 | Light weapons such as the pistol and the revolver should feel almost the same as before.
+    - 🛈 | Heavier weapons will now provide some resistance to movement and rotation.
+    - 🛈 | Holding a weapon with both hand greatly improves handling and reduces the sense of weightiness.
+    - 🛠️ | Can be toggled in the *tweaks menu*.

+<p></p>

 * **Difficulty Tweaks**
     - ➡️ | Allows fine-tuning of damage, recoil, and bullet spread.
     - 🛈 | Both inflicted and taken damage can be tuned, allowing a more deadly and intense (i.e. no bullet sponges) yet fair experience.